rustsec/advisory-db/CONTRIBUTING.md

-# Reporting Vulnerabilities
+# Create an Advisory

 To add an advisory to the RustSec database, open a [Pull Request] against [this](https://github.com/RustSec/advisory-db) repository containing the new advisory:

+### Prerequisites

+1. Report the vulnerability upstream according to their security policy.
+RustSec maintainers do not have expertise in every crate's internals and so a crate maintainer can much more efficiently respond.
+2. Wait for the maintainers to confirm the vulnerability exists.
+3. Engage in coordinated disclosure (as applicable) so the vulnerability isn't revealed publicly before responsible parties are ready to respond.

 ### Required Steps

-1. Create a file named `RUSTSEC-0000-0000.md` in the `crates/<yourcratename>`
+4. Create a file named `RUSTSEC-0000-0000.md` in the `crates/<yourcratename>`
    subdirectory of the repository (you may need to create it if it doesn't exist)
-2. Copy and paste the [TOML advisory template] from the README.md file in this repo.
+5. Copy and paste the [TOML advisory template] from the README.md file in this repo.
    Delete the comments and additional whitespace, and fill it out with the details of the advisory.
 Surround the TOML data with <code>\```toml</code> and <code>\```</code> markers.
-3. Write a human-readable Markdown description in the same file, after the <code>\```</code> marker and a newline.
+6. Write a human-readable Markdown description in the same file, after the <code>\```</code> marker and a newline.
 Use [this example advisory][example] as a reference.
-4. Open a [Pull Request].
+7. Open a [Pull Request].
 After being reviewed your advisory will be assigned a `RUSTSEC-*` advisory identifier and be published to the database.

 ### Optional Steps

 Feel free to do either or both of these as you see fit (we recommend you do both):

-4. [Yank] the affected versions of the crate.
+8. [Yank] the affected versions of the crate.
-5. Request a CVE for your vulnerability.
+9. Request a CVE for your vulnerability.
 See for details: https://cve.mitre.org/cve/request_id.html and https://cveform.mitre.org .
    Alternatively, you can create a GitHub Security Advisory (GHSA) and let them request a CVE for you.
 In this case, you can add the GHSA ID to the RustSec advisory via the